tevinowino/learnify-web-application/scripts/README.md

 ## Running the Seeder

-1.  **Set Up Credentials:** Make sure your Firebase Admin SDK credentials are set up as described in the "Prerequisites" section (preferably using `GOOGLE_APPLICATION_CREDENTIALS`).
+1.  **Set Up Credentials:** Make sure your Firebase Admin SDK credentials are set up as described in the "Prerequisites" section. **For local development, setting `GOOGLE_APPLICATION_CREDENTIALS` is usually the simplest and most reliable method if `FIREBASE_SERVICE_ACCOUNT_JSON_STRING` is not being used.**

 2.  **Execute the Script:**
     From the root of your project, run: